Birmingham Quran manuscript

-The Birmingham Quran manuscript is a parchment on which two leaves of an early Quranic manuscript are written.
-In 2015 the manuscript, which is held by the University of Birmingham, was radiocarbon dated to between 568 and 645 CE (in the Islamic calendar, between 56 BH and 25 AH).
+The Birmingham Quran manuscript comprises two leaves of parchment from an early Quranic manuscript or muṣḥaf.
+In 2015, the manuscript, which is held by the University of Birmingham in England, was radiocarbon dated to between 568 and 645 CE (in the Islamic calendar, between 56 before Hijrah and 24 after Hijrah).
+It is presently believed that the manuscript is an early descendant of the Uthmanic codex.
 It is part of the Mingana Collection of Middle Eastern manuscripts, held by the university's Cadbury Research Library.

-The manuscript is written in ink on parchment, using an Arabic Hejazi script and is still clearly legible.
-The leaves preserve parts of Surahs 18 (Al-Kahf) to 20 (Taha).
+The manuscript is written in ink on parchment, using an Arabic Hijazi script and is still clearly legible.
+The leaves preserve parts of Surahs 19 (Maryam) to 20 (Taha).
 It was on display at the University of Birmingham in 2015 and then at Birmingham Museum and Art Gallery until 5 August 2016.
 The Cadbury Research Library has carried out multispectral analysis of the manuscript and XRF analysis of the inks.

 Background

-The Mingana Collection, comprising over 3,000 documents, was compiled by Alphonse Mingana in the 1920s and was funded by Edward Cadbury, a philanthropist and businessman of the Birmingham-based chocolate-making Cadbury family.
+The Mingana Collection, comprising over 3,000 documents, was collected by Alphonse Mingana over three trips to the Middle East in the 1920s and was funded by Edward Cadbury, a philanthropist and businessman of the Birmingham-based chocolate-manufacturing Cadbury family.

 Description

-The two leaves have been recognized as belonging with the 16 leaves catalogued as BnF Arabe 328(c) in the Bibliothèque Nationale de France in Paris, now bound with the Codex Parisino-petropolitanus, and witness verses corresponding to a lacuna in that text.
+The two pages have been recognised as belonging with the 16 leaves catalogued as BnF Arabe 328(c) in the Bibliothèque Nationale de France in Paris, now bound with the Codex Parisino-petropolitanus, and witness verses corresponding to a lacuna in that script.

-The Birmingham leaves, now catalogued as Mingana 1572a, are folio size (343 mm by 258 mm at the widest point), and are written on both sides in a generously-scaled and legible script.
+The Birmingham pages, now catalogued as Mingana 1572a, are folio size (343mm by 258mm; 13½" x 10¼" at the widest point), and are written on both sides in a generously scaled and legible script.

 One two-page leaf contains verses 17–31 of Surah 18 (Al-Kahf) while the other leaf the final eight verses 91–98 of Surah 19 (Maryam) and the first 40 verses of Surah 20 (Ta-Ha), all in their present day sequence and conforming to the standard text.
-The two surviving leaves were separated in the original codex by a number of missing folios containing the intervening verses of surahs 18 and 19.
+The two surviving pages were separated in the original codex by a number of missing folios containing the intervening verses of surahs 18 and 19.
 There are no diacritical marks to indicate short vowels, but consonants are occasionally differentiated with oblique dashes.
 The text is laid out in the format that was to become standard for complete Quran manuscripts, with chapter divisions indicated by a decorated line, and verse endings by intertextual clustered dots.